damianodamiani/Film-Chooser/README.md

 ## Requirements

-The Python standard library includes two of the required libraries, os and random, but you need to install requests: `pip install requests`.
+The Python standard library includes two of the required libraries, `os` and `random`, but you need to install requests: `pip install requests`.

 *Script written with the help of GPT-3.5.*